Chrystia Freeland: Foreign policy

+Social media, protests, and revolutions

+In another article for the July/August 2012 issue of The Atlantic, Freeland argued that platforms like Twitter are able to quickly mobilize revolutions, especially in authoritarian states, but that such movements end up losing out to more radical elements, citing the growing popularity of the Islamist movements during the Arab Spring.
+She instead argues that traditional revolutionary movements, such as the Bolsheviks, Solidarity, and the African National Congress, were centralized with a core of devoted members with the ability to act as a government-in-waiting.

 Family and personal life

 Freeland is married to Graham Bowley, a British writer and reporter for The New York Times.
-The couple have three children.
+The couple has three children.
 She has lived in Toronto since the summer of 2013 when she returned from abroad to run for election.
 She speaks Ukrainian at home with her children.
 She also speaks English, Russian, Italian, and French.
-In 2014, John Geddes reported that Freeland and her sister co-owned an apartment overlooking Independence square in Kyiv.
+In 2014, John Geddes reported that Freeland and her sister co-owned an apartment overlooking the central square of Kyiv, Maidan Nezalezhnosti.
+Freeland also owns properties in London in the United Kingdom.

+The godfather of her son is Mark Carney, who ran against her in the 2025 Liberal Party leadership election.